dapphub/dapptools/README.md

 seth run-tx $(seth block latest transactions | jq .'[0]' -r) --debug
 ```

-If Vitaliks next transaction were a contract deployment, calculate the address it would be deployed at:
+If Vitalik's next transaction were a contract deployment, calculate the address it would be deployed at:
 ```
 export ETH_RPC_URL=https://mainnet.infura.io/v3/$YOUR_API_KEY
 dapp address 0xab5801a7d398351b8be11c439e05c5b3259aec9b $(seth nonce 0xab5801a7d398351b8be11c439e05c5b3259aec9b)